 To clarify – this updated, Americanized vegan coleslaw recipe is from my book, Simple Green Meals, available now in our Rawkstar Shop.
 Making it will yield a protein-packed, nutrient-dense side dish without any of the artificial ingredients or refined oils we see in the store bought versions.

-What to eat with coleslaw?
+What to Serve with Coleslaw

 Traditional coleslaw contains mayo as the dressing, which is usually made with eggs.
 To make it vegan, you’ll need to rawk the perfect egg free dressing to toss your cabbage and carrots with.
 Our recipe below is a top-notch solution!